johnregan3/slj-dummy-content/readme.md

 This simple Plugin creates random Posts/Pages with quotes from Samuel L. Jackson.
 It's purpose is to help with debugging new themes and HTML elments, although it's just a lot of fun to play around with!

 Generates content, Featured Images (and associated Media Attachments), inline HTML tags, block-level HTML tags and inserts YouTube videos.
+Also adds randomly generated Comments, as well as a Samuel L. Jackson user that is deleted when all content is deleted.

 ### Installation